BarclayII/AIMv6/lab3-traps/tutorial3.markdown

 3. Implement two functions, `sleep(n)` and `usleep(n)`, to delay the processor for `n` seconds and `n` microseconds, respectively.
 Your solution should be as precise as possible.
     - It's allowed to implement both functions using only RTC.
-If you decide to do so, you can skip the first two tasks.
+But it's not advised to skip the previous two tasks since `COUNT` is responsible to generate timer interrupts.

 ## How exceptions/interrupts work on x86